EmbarkStudios/ash-molten/README.md

 ### Features

-`cargo build` will clone the newest master of [MoltenVK](https://github.com/KhronosGroup/MoltenVK) compile and statically link it with your application.
+`cargo build` will clone a specific release of [MoltenVK](https://github.com/KhronosGroup/MoltenVK) compile and statically link it with your application.

 If you want to compile [MoltenVK](https://github.com/KhronosGroup/MoltenVK) yourself, you can use the `external` feature. `cargo build --features external` requires `libMoltenVK` to be visible (`LD_LIBRARY_PATH`).

+### How to update

+To update the version of [MoltenVK](https://github.com/KhronosGroup/MoltenVK) uses, change the following:

+- In `build.rs`, change `let tag = "v1.0.37"` to the new [MoltenVK release](https://github.com/KhronosGroup/MoltenVK/releases) tag name
+- Update the crate version in `Cargo.toml`
+  - Bump the patch version
+  - Set the version metadata to the MoltenVK release.
+  - E.g. `0.2.0+37` -> `0.2.1+38`.

 ## Contributing